starrymedia/upticknetworkdocs/guides/keys-wallets/metamask.md

 Connect your MetaMask wallet with Uptick

 The MetaMask browser extension is a wallet for accessing Ethereum-enabled applications and managing user identities.
-It can be used to connect to {{ $themeConfig.project.name }} through the official testnet or via a locally-running {{ $themeConfig.project.name }} node.
+It can be used to connect to Uptick through the official testnet or via a locally-running Uptick node.

 ::: tip
 If you are planning on developing on Uptick locally and you haven’t already set up your own local node, refer to [the quickstart tutorial](../../quickstart/run_node/), or follow the instructions in the [GitHub repository](https://github.com/UptickNetwork/uptick/).